pdmade/pdmade-stack/src/pages/about.md

 img_path: ''

 ---
+PDMade is a Denver-based website design and development agency.
+We have a decade of experience making WordPress websites, deep experience in digital marketing, and experience working globally for multi-national agencies and networks.

 ## Long-Term Relationships, and Referrals

 Our client relationships tend to be long-term.

 * Design is Play since 2014
 * Extole since 2015